 SMARTPHONE: I hate to admit it, but my years of of being a Nikon Pro are gone (though there are times I dearly miss the SLR and 600mm lens!)
 Most of my still photography is done with a Smartphone!
 Why?
 Because it's always at hand and I'm no longer selling still images professionally.
 I chose my phone based upon the camera quality & ease of use in remote locations.
 So really, I have a computer, with a camera, that is also a phone!
 I use the Samsung Galaxy Edge 7 because it has a removable microSD card, a must when taking loads of photos & video when I might go many days between downloads & transferring to my Apple MacBook Pro!

 AERIAL FILMING: I love flying & filming from above!
-I fly the DJI Phantom 3 Professional and (especially when flying back & forth with already heavy baggage) I travel with DJI's compact Mavic Platinum Pro to my kit.
+While I’d love to have a larger drone, flying back & forth with already heavy baggage makes it too challenging.
+So I travel with DJI's compact Mavic Platinum Pro.
 The Mavic is amazing, with its long flight time and for those times when I want to be less obtrusive or have a drone in my backpack.

 CAR-MOUNTED SUPPORT: One of my favorite pieces of kit is the Groofwin (ground-roof-window) mount, by L.L.Rue Enterprises.
 I've had the Groofwin for decades and can't imagine photography without it!
 This versatile support allows me to mount a tripod head to my truck window so I can photograph/ film from my vehicle.
 Supported by three large rubber pads, it can be used in the flat position at ground level, or placed on the vehicle hood, or roof.
 A threaded knob secures the two sections tightly together whether in the flat position or mounted in the car window.
 With the Panasonic Lumix GH5 and Leica 100-400 lens atop a ball head secured to the Groofwin, I can easily film out my window and not disturb wildlife!